 1. Short-term investments consist of investments with maturities of twelve months or less at acquisition and are stated at amortized cost, which approximates fair value.
 2. Bonds, excluding loan-backed and structured securities, are stated at amortized cost except those with an NAIC designation of "3" through "6", which are stated at the lower of amortized cost or fair value.
 Amortization of premiums and discounts is calculated using the effective yield method.
 The Company does not hold any mandatory convertible securities or SVO-identified investments.
-3. Not applicable - The Company does not have common stock.
-4. Not applicable - The Company does not have preferred stock.
-5. Not applicable - The Company does not have mortgage loans on real estate.
+3. Unaffiliated common stocks are reported at fair value.
+4. Redeemable preferred stocks are stated at amortized cost, except those with an NAIC designation of "3" through "6", which are stated at the lower of amortized cost or fair value.
+Perpetual preferred stocks are stated at fair value, except those with an NAIC designation of "3" through "6", which are stated at the lower of amortized cost or fair value.
+5. Mortgage loans are carried at the unpaid principal balance adjusted for premiums and discounts, less a valuation allowance.
+The valuation allowance for mortgage loans reflects management's best estimate of probable credit losses.